StefanoDeVuono/Naza_frontend/README.md

     git remote add production https://blue-scarlet-dba3.squarespace.com/template.git

-When you are ready to deploy to master, merge staging into master and run:
+When you are ready to deploy to master, run:

     git push production master

 This will update the production Squarespace.

+This workflow means that master may not contain the code currently deployed to production.

 ## Hair Colors